getodk/docs/odk1-src/form-styling.rst

 Media
 ------

 You can include questions in your form that display images or that play video or audio files by including a :th:`media` column in your `XLSForm <http://xlsform.org/#media>`_.
+Files referenced should be included :ref:`in your form's media folder <loading-form-media>`.

 Images
 ~~~~~~~~